Management changes for Black Jewfish

 Black jewfish are vulnerable to overfishing and stock collapses have been previously seen in Australian and overseas.
 Management action was needed to protect this resource and its long-term economic viability.

 The black jewfish fishery season reopened on 1 January 2020.
-A Total Allowable Commercial Catch (TACC) of 20 tonnes on the east coast and 6 tonne TACC for the Gulf of Carpentaria.
+A Total Allowable Commercial Catch (TACC) of 20 tonnes on the east coast and 6 tonnes (TACC) for the Gulf of Carpentaria.
 If you catch and retain black jewfish:

 - compulsory catch reporting prior to landing for commercial fishers